 Twenty-seven years ago, people were riveted by the spectacle when law professor Anita Hill walked into a Senate hearing room to testify about sexual harassment she had faced from Supreme Court nominee Clarence Thomas.
 She was ridiculed and castigated for her sworn testimony.
-For us, the Kavanaugh hearings was Déjà Vu and it was painful to watch.
+For many women who watched these proceedings, the Kavanaugh hearings were déjà vu.
+Their pain was amplified when it turned out that Brett Kavanaugh lied to the Senate when he said (under oath) that Roe v.
+Wade was ‘settled as precedent’ but then later voted to overturn it.

-Would you take the risk of speaking up when you know in advance that your audience is going to be skeptical at best, and hostile at worst?
+Would you take the risk of speaking up when you know in advance that your audience – including a jury – is going to be skeptical at best and hostile at worst?
 Why would you?
 Perhaps when you know it’s the right thing to do and you couldn’t live with yourself if you kept silent.
-Here are 5 suggestions to help you prepare yourself to show up both mentally and emotionally for a difficult presentation:
+Here are 6 suggestions to help you prepare yourself to show up both mentally and emotionally for a difficult presentation:

 1. Prepare an accurate presentation based on facts and be ready to defend them.